Digital Interactive Media and Software Development Incentive

 - At least one full-time employee

-*Note: Beginning July 1, 2011, eligible expenditures start six months from initial certification date (acceptance into the program) — R.S.
+*Note: Eligible expenditures may start as early as, or no later than, six months from initial certification date (acceptance into the program) — R.S.
 47:6022.

 Eligible Labor Expenses